 You’ve likely heard of the phrase “The Internet of Things,” but that doesn’t mean you know exactly what it means.
-So, what is the internet of things or IoT?
-The IoT refers to all physical computing devices that are connected to the internet.
-Responsive devices worldwide can collect and share data, such as wearables, motion sensors, and industrial machinery.
-The widespread availability of computer chips and wireless networks makes it possible to connect anything literally to the IoT.
-Connecting devices and adding sensors to them creates digitally intelligent devices that communicate real-time data without human intervention.
+So, what is the Internet of Things or IoT?
+The IoT refers to all physical computing devices connected to the internet.
+Responsive widgets such as wearables, motion sensors, and industrial machinery can collect and share data worldwide.
+The widespread availability of computer chips and wireless networks makes connecting anything literally to the IoT possible.
+Connecting devices and adding sensors creates digitally intelligent devices that communicate real-time data without human intervention.

 Any physical device can be turned into an IoT device so long as it can connect to the internet and communicate information.
 Homeowners are increasingly adopting smart home technology that allows them to control everything from thermostats, light bulbs, and smart speakers to kitchen appliances such as coffee makers and ovens using their smartphones.

 IoT usually refers to physical devices that people don’t expect to have an internet connection or function without human intervention.
 Computers and smartphones don’t count as IoT devices, but a smart object such as a watch or fitness band does count.